rwiankowski/azurefundamentals/README.md

 Throughout this training, I used visual aids created myself, but wherever possible, I also employed images and graphics from the Microsoft official documentation at https://learn.microsoft.com.

 Last but not least, the format is not only inspired but copied from [David Beazley's Practical Python](https://dabeaz-course.github.io/practical-python/) traning.
-I recently had the pleasure of joining a Python training based on David's content, and I fell in love with the format.
+A while ago, I had the pleasure of joining a Python training based on David's content, and I fell in love with the format.